aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/intro.md

 of on-chain states (e.g., accounts).
 These values depend on several factors, including: the age of the blockchain, the average transaction rate and the configuration of the ledger pruner.

-We recommend to bootstrap with 300GB of disk space to leave room for load testing, but if you want to save disk space you can start with smaller size and expand when reaching limit, and you will be responsible for monitoring the disk usage of your node, adjusting it as needed to ensure the node uptime.
+We recommend nodes have at least 300GB of disk space to ensure adequate storage space for load testing.
+You have the option to start with a smaller size and adjust based upon demands.
+You will be responsible for monitoring your node's disk usage and adjusting appropriately to ensure node uptime.

 ## Networking configuration requirements